PPC advertising is an awesome marketing tool that can deliver considerable results to those who implement it correctly.

 Well, the truth is that consistency is the most important aspect when it comes to PPC and online marketing in general.

-Whatever you say on your ad, especially if it’s mostly promoting a sale, the exact same thing should be said on the landing page or you risk losing your potential buyer.
+Whatever you say in your ad, especially if it’s mostly promoting a sale, the exact same thing should be said on the landing page or you risk losing your potential buyer.

 If a user clicks on your sales ad, it probably means that he is ready to buy, and when he doesn’t see the same content on the landing page, it’s a bad sign.